wyndxgo777/PokeEngine/README.md

 wyndxgo message:
 I don't claim myself to be a developer for typing in a prompt or two.. or like hundreds but i hope this can spike interest for making pokemon fangames in more modern engines in an accessible way

+shoutout codex, its on one heck of a run right now